BibleResearch/bibleresearch.github.io/content/posts/pulling-yourself-up-bootstraps-1.md

 ## False Dichotomy Between the Human Mind and the Holy Spirit

 Unfortunately within conservative evangelicalism, the human mind (specifically, the mind of a Christian) is often described as being in opposition with the Holy Spirit.
-Support for this view is usually taken from 1 Corinthians 1 and 2.<sup>1</sup> Someone holding to this position may conclude something like: 'the rational mind is opposed to the spirit'<sup>2</sup>.
+Support for this view is usually taken from 1 Corinthians 1 and 2.<sup>1</sup> Someone holding to this position may conclude something like: "the rational mind is opposed to the spirit"<sup>2</sup>.

 <aside class="marginnote">
   <p><span class="noteNumber">1</span> - Especially 1 Corinthians 1:20-24</p>